Solved

 • Know your limits

-If you're not confident testing or working inside the appliance, STOP and call a professional.
+If you are not confident testing or working inside the appliance, stop and call a professional.

-This is AI-generated guidance to help point you in the right direction, not guaranteed-correct instruction.
-It may be incomplete or wrong, so always use your own judgement and consult a qualified engineer for electrical, gas or water work.
+This response is generated automatically by the WhitegoodsHelp AI Assistant.
+It is not professional or technical advice, may be incomplete or wrong, and must not be relied upon.
+Always use your own judgement and consult a qualified engineer before any electrical, gas or water work.

 Your Answer